Finiteness results for Abelian tree models: Introduction

 However, we do believe that some of the techniques that go into the proofs of our Main Theorems I and II can be of practical use.
 In particular, one crucial observation in our proofs is the following.
 Consider the equivariant star model for the triple $(\tre,G,B)$, where $\tre$ is a star and where $G$ needs not be Abelian.
 Label the leaves of $\tre$ with $0,\ldots,\mm-1$, so that $B^{\lea(\tre)}$ can be identified with $B^\mm$.
 Fix a natural number $\n \leq \mm$ and any probability distribution $Q$ on $B^{\n}$ that is invariant with respect to the diagonal $G$-action on $B^{\n}$.
 Then for any probability distribution $P$ on $B^\mm$ we can define a probability distribution $P_Q$ on $B^{\mm-\n}$ by

 where $P(\bb,\bb')$ is the probability of observing $\bb$ at positions $0,\ldots,\mm-\n-1$ and $\bb'$ at positions $\mm-\n,\ldots,\mm-1$.
 Here $Z$ is a normalising factor, and a condition for this to be well-defined is that $Z$ is non-zero.
-Our elementary but useful observation is that the (partially defined) map $P \mapsto P_Q$ thus defined using any fixed $G$-invariant $Q$ maps the equivariant model for $(\tre,G,B)$ into the equivariant model for $(\tre',G,B)$, where $\tre'$ is obtained from $\tre$ by deleting the last $\n$ leaves.
-As a consequence, equations for the latter model pull back to equations for the former model, and a necessary condition for a probability distribution $P$'s membership of (the Zariski closure of) the former model is that for all $G$-invariant $Q$ the distribution $P_Q$ lies in the latter model.
+Let $\tre'$ be the tree obtained from $\tre$ by deleting the last $\n$ leaves.
+Our elementary but useful observation is that, for any fixed $G$-invariant $Q$, the (partially defined) map $P \mapsto P_Q$ maps the equivariant model for $(\tre,G,B)$ into the equivariant model for $(\tre',G,B)$.
+As a consequence, equations for the latter model pull back to equations for the former model, and a necessary condition for $P$ to be in (the Zariski closure of) the former model is that for all $G$-invariant $Q$ the distribution $P_Q$ lies in the latter model.

-In the course of proving Main Theorems I and II we show that for some suitable $\n$, chosen after fixing $G$ and its action on $B$, and for some suitably chosen set of $G$-invariant probability distributions $Q$ on $B^{\n}$, the converse also holds: if a probability distribution $P$ on $B^\mm$ with $\mm$ greater than some fixed $\M \geq \n$ has the property that $P_Q$ lies in the star model with $\mm-\n$ leaves for all chosen $Q$, then $P$ lies in the star model with $\mm$ leaves.
-We do this by constructing an infinite-dimensional limit of all $\mm$-star models for the pair $(G,B)$---or rather $\n$ of these limits: one for each congruence class of $\mm$ modulo $\n$---and showing that this limit lies in some infinite-dimensional {\em flattening variety} that is Noetherian up its natural symmetries.
+In the course of proving Main Theorems I and II we show that for some suitable $\n$, chosen after fixing $G$ and its action on $B$, and for some suitably chosen set of $G$-invariant probability distributions $Q$ on $B^{\n}$, the converse also holds: if a probability distribution $P$ on $B^\mm$ with $\mm \gg \n$ has the property that $P_Q$ lies in the star model with $\mm-\n$ leaves for all chosen $Q$ on all cardinality-$\n$ subsets of the leaves, then $P$ lies in the star model with $\mm$ leaves.
+We do this by constructing an infinite-dimensional limit of all $\mm$-star models for the pair $(G,B)$---or rather $\n$ of these limits, one for each congruence class of $\mm$ modulo $\n$---and showing that this limit lies in some infinite-dimensional {\em flattening variety} that is Noetherian up its natural symmetries.
 This is also the technique followed in \cite{Draisma11d} for the case where $G=\{1\}$; there $\n$ can be taken $1$.
 We simplify some of the arguments from that paper, but our present, more general results are more subtle since they really require the use of jumps by some carefully chosen $\n>1$.

 This paper is organised as follows.
-In Section~\ref{sec:mainthm} we briefly recall the well-known tensorification of the set-up above and state two theorems for this setting.
+In Section~\ref{sec:mainthm} we briefly recall the well-known tensorification of the set-up above (see, e.g. \cite{Allman04,Draisma07b}) and state two theorems for this setting.
 Then in Section~\ref{sec:Tensors} we give some properties of tensors in finite-dimensional $G$-representations that will motivate the use of flattenings and our choice for $\n$.